Stands in for a noun already mentioned, or points vaguely at an unnamed thing

 how

-When modified by an adjective or adverb, the 'it' is just a vague thing that expresses the degree or intensity of something.
-The 'que' then anchors that degree to a specific situation.
+The 'it' is just a vague thing that expresses the degree or intensity of something.
+The que then anchors that degree to a specific situation.